agatheblues/agator9999/README.md

 ## What agator9999 does not do?

 - Play music.
 It's a *storage* place.
 Like a shelf.
 Shelves don't play music.
 In the end it's just a nicer, browsable, nicely looking version of a library spreadsheet.
-- Link an artist added via Discogs to its Spotify equivalent.

 ## How to use it?
 agator9999 is a modest [React](https://reactjs.org/) web application which uses [Firebase](https://firebase.google.com/?authuser=0) as back-end.